sourav642/Firebase-database-listener/README.md

 5. In case the user doesn't want to send an email he/she must type 'N' or 'n' to get out of email service.

-6. **Further modifications/updations are allowed only after he/she completes step 5.Emails can be sent after any update**
+6. **Further modifications/updations are allowed only after he/she completes step 5.Emails can be sent after any update.**

 7. The session will still continue to run after step 5 and reccord any further changes made.It can only be terminated manually.